Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 You can usually see this happening to a dog with short or medium-length fur, though long-haired German Shepherds’ coats can hide this issue.
 Essentially, this occurs when the dog eats too much food too quickly and then does too much physical activity, which then causes gas to build up in the stomach.
 When this occurs and the dog cannot dispel the gas (through the usual methods), the pressure of the bloat can actually make it difficult to breathe and the body can go into shock.

 If you see your dog eating grass or trying to vomit but cannot bring anything up, it is likely that this is the issue.
 This is a life-threatening condition!
 The dog should be taken to the vet immediately, otherwise, he could die.
-The best way to prevent this condition is to make sure that he neither eats too quickly or eats too much all at once.
+The best way to prevent this condition is to make sure that he neither eats too quickly nor eats too much all at once.

 Feeding three smaller meals a day, instead of one large one, can also prevent this problem.
 Making sure that he does not do any strenuous physical activity after eating will also be necessary.
+If my German Shepherd has gastrointestinal problems I'm worried most often.
+I already lost one of our dogs at age 10 from bowel cancer and the stomach and bowel area seem to be a weak spot for this breed.
+A lot of the serious health problems in German Shepherd dogs are found there.

 Though this condition is most common in humans, not in dogs, many people discover that their German Shepherds have this seizure disorder.
 This is a little ironic, considering that German Shepherds are often trained to be seizure detecting dogs for humans with epilepsy or other seizure-related disorders.